 Cumulus Linux supports the ability to take snapshots of the complete file system as well as the ability to roll back to a previous snapshot.
-Snapshots are performed automatically right before and after you upgrade Cumulus Linux and right before and after you commit a switch configuration using NCLU.
+Snapshots are performed automatically right before and after you upgrade Cumulus Linux using package install, and right before and after you commit a switch configuration using NCLU.
 In addition, you can take a snapshot at any time.
 You can roll back the entire file system to a specific snapshot or just retrieve specific files.

-The primary snapshot components are:
+The primary snapshot components include:

 - btrfs — an underlying file system in Cumulus Linux, which supports snapshots.

 - snapper — a userspace utility to create and manage snapshots on demand as well as taking snapshots automatically before and after running

 snapperto roll back to earlier snapshots, view existing snapshots, or delete one or more snapshots.

 - NCLU — takes snapshots automatically before and after committing network configurations.
 You can use NCLU to roll back to earlier snapshots, view existing snapshots, or delete one or more snapshots.